Pandinosaurus/mstrimas.github.io/_posts/2016-05-19-ilp-field-guide.md

 published: true
 excerpt: >
   A field guide to all the open-source integer linear programming solvers that have R packages.
-The focus is on finding an open-sourcealternative to Gurobi for conservation prioritization and proteced area design.
+The focus is on finding an open-source alternative to Gurobi for conservation prioritization and proteced area design.
 category: prioritization
 tags: r gurobi optimization marxan